-Based on the model described in Section 2, various allocation policies could be adopted by the ISPs at the ingress point to allocate capacity dynamically to maintain and guarantee the quality-of-service of various types of incoming and existing VPN connections from multiple classes of VPNs.
-Some suitable policies are:
+Based on the model described in section 2, various allocation policies could be adopted by the ISPs at the ingress point to allocate capacity dynamically to maintain and guarantee the quality of service of various types of incoming and existing VPN connections from multiple classes of VPNs.
+Some suitable policies are :

 - Policy I: Capacity unused by one group cannot be used by any other groups.
 This means that if we have multiple shared service groups, the group whose resources have been exhausted while supporting numerous connections does not borrow resources from others even when they have unused capacity.
-Also, none of the groups are allowed to use unused capacity of dedicated service group. - Policy II: Capacity unused by one shared service group can be borrowed by another shared service group.
+Also, none of the groups are allowed to use unused capacity of the dedicated service group. - Policy II: Capacity unused by one shared service group can be borrowed by another shared service group.
 However, like the previous policy, they are not supposed to borrow from the dedicated service group. - Policy III: Capacity unused by the dedicated service group can be borrowed by tunnels of the shared service groups.
 Also, these groups can share resources among themselves.

-In this section, we will start with VPN connection acceptance algorithms at network ingress point where all admission complexities lie.
-These complexities are introduced because of the need to partition and share resources to support our model and policies presented above.
-Further analyses with examples of algorithms for Policy I, II and III clarify them.
+In this section, we will start with VPN connection acceptance algorithms at the network ingress point where all admission complexities lie.
+These complexities are introduced because of the need to partition and share resources to support our model and the policies presented above.
+Further analyses with examples of algorithms for Policy I,II and III clarify them.

-3.1.
-VPN Connection Acceptance at Ingress
+3.1 VPN Connection Acceptance at Ingress

 The job of admission control is to determine whether a VPN connection request is accepted or rejected.
 If the request is accepted, the required resources must be guaranteed.
-For any group i a new VPN establishment request is admitted only if at least the minimum bandwidth, as stated in the offer, can be satisfied while also retaining at least the minimum requirements for the existing users, i.e., if $(N{shared(i)} \leq C{base(i)}/C{user_min(i)})$, a new VPN connection request can be accepted.
+For any group i a new VPN establishment request is admitted only if the minimum bandwidth, as stated in the offer, can be satisfied while also retaining at least the minimum requirements for the existing users, i.e. if $\left(N{shared(i)} \leq \frac{C{base(i)}}{C{user_min(i)}}\right)$ a new VPN connection request can be accepted.
 This ensures that, an admitted VPN connection will always receive at least the minimum offered bandwidth $C{user_min(i)}$ in group i by restricting the number of maximum connections that can join the group.
-How much capacity the accepted connection will actually hold is decided by the connection states in that group and sharing policies that we are going to discuss in the following sections.
+How much capacity the accepted connection will actually hold is decided by the connection states in that group and sharing policies that we are going to discuss in the following subsections.

-3.2.
-Capacity Allocation with No Sharing Among Groups: Policy I group can be borrowed by others, even if that capacity remains unused.
-This makes allocation simple not only at the edges, but also in the interior and from an implementation point of view it is simple.
+3.2 Capacity Allocation with no Sharing among Groups: Policy I

+The base capacity allocated to a group is solely used by the VPN connections belonging to that group only.
+Under no circumstances resources assigned to one group can be borrowed by others, even if that capacity remains unused.
+This makes allocation simple not only at the edges, but also in the interior.
+Also, from an implementation point of view it is simple.
 Since the unused capacity is not used by any other groups, the qualitative services mentioned earlier are also enhanced.